- About the nature reserve

 Rocky intertidal zone

 If you decide to go a little further, you will find the rocky intertidal.
 A unique place, as it is the area of interaction between the land and the ocean, the place where the marine world begins.
 A habitat completely dominated by the tides.
-It is fascinating to explore it and discover anemones, starfish, purple sea urchin and the California sea hare.
+It is fascinating to explore it and discover anemones, starfish, purple sea urchin and the California sea hare, and also octopus.

 In addition to its natural and geological value, Punta Mazo Nature Reserve protects the cultural, historical and archaeological heritage of the region.